Jam Donuts

 Butter or Block Margarine

-Butter will give the richest flavour to your donuts but margarine is actually what is used in most store-bought donuts, purely due to it being a cheaper ingredient.
+Butter will give the richest flavour to your doughnuts, but margarine is actually what is used in most store-bought doughnuts, purely due to it being a cheaper ingredient.
 If using margarine, just be sure to opt for a block margarine, as opposed to a soft spread.

 Strong Plain Flour